llsanchez138/Human_Resources/README.md

 # Human_Resources
-Here contains the report for the Statistical Analysis on Human Resource Dataset Coding was completed in Python
+Here contains the report for the Statistical Analysis on Human Resource Dataset

+Coding was completed in Python and will be uploaded soon.
+Please check back!

 2020 Human Resources Data Set
 Latosha Sanchez & Yue Qin